Yijiki/Cybersecurity-Lab-SIEM/docs/setup.md

 **Expected result:** Wazuh fires a level 12 alert visible in the dashboard.

 > Full execution details and results are documented in [`attack_simulations.md`](attack_simulations.md).

----

-### Step 4: Validate the Pipeline

-After running the T1105 simulation, verify each stage of the pipeline completed successfully:

-**Wazuh** - Navigate to the Wazuh dashboard and confirm a level 14 alert fired for rule 100010 against the `vic-win11` agent.
-The alert should include the full command line in the event data.

-**Shuffle** - Open the AutoResponse workflow and check the execution history.
-Each node should show a green status.
-Click through the Regex, Cortex and TheHive nodes to confirm data was passed correctly between them.

-**TheHive** - Log in as the analyst user and confirm a new case was created automatically with the correct title, host details, rule information and VirusTotal score populated in the description.

-**Cortex** - Navigate to the Cortex job history and confirm a VirusTotal analyzer job ran and returned a result.

-**Active Response** - If the VirusTotal score exceeded the condition threshold, confirm the Windows VM lost network connectivity while remaining visible as an active agent in the Wazuh dashboard.